 If you have a problem with your heart or your circulation, the general condition is called cardiovascular disease.
 This is an umbrella term for conditions including heart disease, stroke, cardiomyopathy (disease of the heart muscle), atrial fibrillation (irregular heart rhythm) and heart failure.
-Together, says the British Heart Foundation (BHF), these diseases currently cause more a quarter of all deaths in the UK (around 160,000 every year).
+Together, says the British Heart Foundation (BHF), these diseases currently cause more a quarter of all deaths in the UK (around 170,000 every year) (ii).

 Single biggest killer

 The most common type of heart disease is coronary heart disease.
-This is the UK’s single biggest killer, says the BHF, with nearly one in six men and one in 10 women dying from coronary heart disease every year (that’s around 73,000 deaths in the UK annually).
+This is a major cause of death both in the UK and worldwide, says the NHS (iii), with 73,000 people dying from coronary heart disease in the UK annually (iv).
 The cause of coronary heart disease is a build-up of fatty substances in the coronary artery walls – a process known as atherosclerosis.
 This can cause restricted blood supply to your heart, causing chest pains known as angina.
 If your coronary artery becomes completely blocked, the result can be a heart attack (myocardial infarction).